Aboly47/Aboly47.github.io/_posts/2024-9-15-simple-chess-engine-python-p2.md

 board = chess.Board()
 ```

-`Board()` takes an argument `fen=`. so, you can pass the fen of any position in there to *evaluate* it. by default it has the starting position fen, which is `rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1`.
+`Board()` takes an argument `fen=`. so, you can pass the fen of any position in there to *evaluate* it. by default, it has the starting position fen, which is `rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1`.

-for example, `rnbqkbnr/ppp1pppp/8/3P4/8/8/PPPP1PPP/RNBQKBNR b KQkq - 0 2` is a position where white is a pawn up. it's the scandinavian defense (I probably spelled that wrong.). we can evaluate it by changing:
+for example, `rnbqkbnr/ppp1pppp/8/3P4/8/8/PPPP1PPP/RNBQKBNR b KQkq - 0 2` is a position where white is a pawn up. it's the Scandinavian defense. we can evaluate it by changing:

 ```python
 board = chess.Board()